tier4/caret_doc/docs/design/configuration/architecture_file.md

 # Architecture file

-An architecture file is a yaml file with the necessary information for visualization.
+An architecture file is a YAML-based file which describes structure of a target application.

 An architecture file contains the following information